miekg/pandoc2rfc/README.md

 ## Packages

 Or you can install `Pandoc2rfc` on your system.
-Then copy `template.xsl` to your I-D directory.
+Then copy `template.xml` to your I-D directory.
 Modify according to your needs and run:

     pandoc2rfc *.mkd